shieldproject/shield/docs/README.md

      than longer sentences.

-  4. Never leverage a grandiloquent and ornate word when a domminutive one will suffice.
+  4. Never leverage a grandiloquent and ornate word when a diminutive one will suffice.

      Small words are okay.

-  5. Use `backticks`, in-line, for Commands, file names, and other computer-ish parts.
+  5. Use `back ticks`, in-line, for Commands, file names, and other computer-ish parts.

   6. Always spell-check.
-Yes, it's a pain thanks to all the jargon and initialisms, but it's worth it every time.
+Yes, it's a pain thanks to all the jargon and initialism, but it's worth it every time.

   7. Use emphasis _sparingly_, but **use it when you need to.**